Create a new shift

 Tip: System administrators are able to change what the unpaid meal break and the paid breaks are called in Deputy.

 For more information about scheduling breaks please read Break planning.

 Creating a shift for a team member

-If you know who you want to schedule on the shift you can select their name from the drop-down list in Who is working? field.
+If you know who you want to schedule on the shift you can select their name from the drop-down list at the top of the popup.

 The dropdown will display a list of team members to choose from with the most suitable at the top of the list.